AceCentre/VoiceBroker/README.md

 ## Aims

-[x] Basic setting as a COM Service wih some functions [] Correctly register in the registry
+- [x] Basic setting as a COM Service wih some functions
+- [] Correctly register in the registry
-[] First work on Azure (why?
-Because I know we can get word level timing - it should help for callbacks) [] Extend this whole code for other libraries
+- [] First work on Azure (why?
+Because I know we can get word level timing - it should help for callbacks)
+- [] Extend this whole code for other libraries (Abstract the class out)
-[] Allow for configuration by a seperate app to allow for choice of voices etc
+- [] Allow for configuration by a seperate app to allow for choice of voices etc

 ## Features